-Students with Disabilities:
+Students with Disabilities

 It is the policy of the University of Arkansas at Monticello to accommodate individuals with disabilities pursuant to federal law and the University's commitment to equal educational opportunities.
-It is the responsibility of the student to inform the instructor of any necessary accommodations at the beginning of the course.
-Any student requiring accommodations should contact the Office of Special Student Services located in Harris Hall Room 120; phone 870 460-1026; TDD 870 460-1626; Fax 870 460-1926; email: whitingm@uamont.edu.
+It is the responsibility of the student to inform the instructor of any approved accommodations at the beginning of the course.
+Any student with questions regarding accommodations should contact the Office of Special Student Services located in Harris Hall Room 120; phone 870 460-1026; TDD 870 460-1626; fax 870 460-1926.